betaglot/plantabeta/docs/development/ResearchQuestions.md

 # Questions about Planting and Plantbeta

-- What is the most important piece of information that a planter needs to know?
+- What is the most important piece of information that a Planter needs to know?
 - What is the slowest part of a PlantingSequence?
 - How to measure the force required to open a hole?
-- What type of AI is needed to track a planter from a drone with a camera?
+- What type of AI is needed to track a Planter from a drone with a camera?
 - How can motion tracking be overlaid on a topographical map?
 - What type of printer prints topographic maps?
-- What is the optimal size for a planter notebook?
+- What is the optimal size for a Planter notebook?
 - How can bundles be in larger multiples, like a bundle of 60 trees?
-- How can cold water exposure be used by planters to decrease inflammation?
+- How can cold water exposure be used by Planters to decrease inflammation?
-- How much damage does smoke inhalation cause a planter's lungs?
+- How much damage does smoke inhalation cause a Planter's lungs?
 - How does smoke damage change relative to altitude, humidity, and air temperature?
 - How much space does a cobbler need to repair boots?
 - What would a travelling planting boot cobbler look like?
 - Is it possible to get the data about how much each planting company plants and where?
-- How do planters change when they migrate from Ontario to Alberta or British Columbia?
+- How do Planters change when they migrate from Ontario to Alberta or British Columbia?
 - Is there a phone case which can be attached to planting bags?
 - How to deal with sweaty hands in waterproof gloves?
-- What languages don't have a name for tree planter?
+- What languages don't have a name for tree Planter?
 - How can the graphical system of sports plays on whiteboards be used as a tool to teach planting?
 - How can planting boxes be hexagonal instead of rectangular?
-- Who is the oldest tree planter in Canada?
+- Who is the oldest tree Planter in Canada?
-- What is the reason why planters rarely use spades in Europe?
+- What is the reason why Planters rarely use spades in Europe?
 - Where did the term 'screef' come from?
 - Where did the term 'duff' come from?
 - Are planting tubes more efficient than spades?